-- A. The following requirements shall be conditions of any tree removal permit which includes a requirement for replacement trees: - (1) Replacement trees required in conjunction with a commercial or industrial development or subdivision approval shall be considered required improvements and shall be subject to certification of satisfactory completion contained in this Code. - (2) All replacement trees shall be maintained in a living, healthy condition, or else be replaced, by the owner, successor, or assignee. - (3) The permittee or the property owner shall record in the public records of Marion County appropriate notice to subsequent owners of the maintenance period or replacement requirement for replacement trees with reference to the development plans on file with the County identifying such trees.
-A copy of such recorded notice shall be supplied to the County prior to the issuance of a Certificate of Occupancy. - (4) For developments where tree preservation and replacement requirements are may be fulfilled by future or subsequent developers or builders, the developer shall require future property owners of lots where protected trees have been preserved to continue to protect and preserve such trees.
-Such requirements shall run with the parcel until replacement of the tree(s) is required due to age, declining health, or for the protection of public safety.
+- (2) All replacement trees shall be maintained in a living, healthy condition for a period of two years following final inspection and approval, or else be replaced, by the owner, successor, or assignee.
+No replacement shall be required beyond such two year period.
+After the two year period, the owner of record shall be responsible for maintaining the replacement trees in a healthy condition. - (3) The permittee or the property owner shall record in the public records of Marion County, appropriate notice to subsequent owners of the maintenance period or replacement requirement for replacement trees with reference to the development plans on file with the County identifying such trees.
+A copy of such recorded notice shall be supplied to the Planning/Zoning Manager or his designee County prior to the issuance of a Certificate of Occupancy. - (4) For residential and mixed use developments where tree preservation and replacement requirements are approved with any application may be fulfilled by future or subsequent developers or builders, the developer shall require future property owners of lots where protected trees have been preserved to continue to protect and preserve such trees.
+Such requirements shall run with the parcel until removal replacement of the tree(s) is required due to age, declining health, or for the protection of public safety.